 It is important to note that this case is readily distinguishable from the Supreme Court's recent ruling in Kennedy v.
 Bremerton School District.
 In Bremerton, the Court held that a high school football coach's silent, private post-game prayer was constitutional.
 142 S.Ct.
 2407, 2415-16 (2022).
 Throughout its opinion, the Court repeatedly stressed that the coach silently prayed alone.
 Id. (the coach "offered his prayers quietly while his students were otherwise occupied.").
 The prayers "were not publicly broadcast or recited to a captive audience.
 Students were not required or expected to participate."
 Id. at 2432.
 Additionally, the Court concluded the coach's quiet private prayer was private speech.
 Id. at 2423-24. (the coach's prayer was not given while he was performing official duties such as instructing players, discussing strategy, or encouraging better performance).
-In contrast, the Board here is giving a public prayer and actively encouraging participation in it by all attendees as an official part of the meeting.
+In contrast, the prayer at the beginning of BOE meetings is delivered to the entire audience of meeting attendees.

 Students and parents have the right-and often have reason-to participate in school board meetings.
 It is coercive, embarrassing, and intimidating for nonreligious citizens to be required to make a public showing of their nonbelief (by not rising or praying) or else to display deference toward a religious sentiment in which they do not believe, but which their school board members clearly do.
-Board members are free to pray privately or to worship on their own time in their own way.
-The school board, however, ought not to lend its power and prestige to religion, amounting to a governmental endorsement of religion which excludes the thirty-seven percent of Americans who are non-Christian, including the nearly one in three Americans who now identify as religiously unaffiliated.
+BOE members are free to pray privately or to worship on their own time in their own way.
+However, the BOE ought not to lend its power and prestige to religion, amounting to government favoritism towards religion which needlessly alienates those students who are a part of the 49 percent of Generation Z who are religiously unaffiliated.2